One of the testing questions I commonly get is about Shoulda matchers. People ask if I use Shoulda matchers and if Shoulda matchers are a good idea.

 redirect_to (expects that a redirection takes place).

 I like the idea of a library that can clean up a lot of my repetitive test code.
-Unfortunately, the majority of Shoulda matchers only apply to the kinds of tests I would never write.
+Unfortunately, Shoulda matchers only apply to the kinds of tests I would never write.

 Test behavior, not implementation